gigamaster/ui-theme-doc/index.md

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/gigamaster/ui-theme-doc/tree/master/LICENSE.txt).
+Distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ### Contributing